Written By: Devin Golden

 • Trouble swallowing

-One of the toughest parts of fighting pleural mesothelioma is detecting this rare cancer.
-Early detection is important but also challenging.
+Detection of pleural mesothelioma is important but also challenging.
 Not many know the symptoms of mesothelioma, and some disregard them as more common health issues.

 Pleural Effusions